 Commercial trucks pose unique dangers to other vehicles on the road.
 Weighing up to 80,000 pounds, the average big rig is more than 20 times heavier than the average passenger vehicle.
 This weight difference can be disastrous for the latter in a collision.
-If you suffered serious injuries or a loved one died in a recent truck accident, contact the New York personal injury attorneys at Sullivan Papain Block McGrath & Cannavo, P.C., to discuss your truck accident case.
+If you suffered serious injuries or a loved one died in a recent truck accident, contact the New York City personal injury attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C., to discuss your truck accident case.

 Trucking companies in New York know how to combat personal injury claims.
 They often have aggressive attorneys and plenty of resources to fight liability for damages.
 It can be difficult to go up against a truck company’s insurance provider without legal representation.
 The insurance company may try to offer a lowball settlement or unfairly deny your claim.
 Hiring a lawyer to represent you during settlement negotiations can help you achieve fair results.
 It also lets you relax and focus on healing while your lawyer takes care of complex legal processes.

 Almost all truck accidents are preventable.
 They occur when one or more parties fail to fulfill their duties to others on the roadway.
 Unsafe trucks, reckless drivers, and dangerous roadway conditions can contribute to deadly commercial truck crashes.
 Although a truck accident can happen for many reasons, some reasons are more common than others.

 Drunk, drowsy, or distracted driving accidents can be fatal.
 It is always the trucker’s responsibility to obey federal motor carrier laws and traffic rules.
 They must pay attention to the road, follow hours of service regulations, and inspect their trucks daily.
 Trucker negligence or recklessness can cost others their lives.